Finite-size scaling in quasi-3D stick percolation: Simulation details

 Once the wire has settled, its $z$-coordinate varies linearly between its two endpoints.
 The final step is to determine which of the projected crossings correspond to actual physical contacts.
 A crossing qualifies as a contact only if the settled wire's height at that point matches the support height to within a numerical tolerance.
 Crossings where the wire has been lifted away by the stacking geometry are discarded.
 This is the central mechanism by which Q3D stacking reduces network connectivity relative to the 2D model: many projected intersections no longer correspond to physical contacts.

 In the 2D simulation, each boundary is subdivided into unit-length sticks that participate directly in intersection tests.
 In the Q3D model, we instead treat the left and right boundaries as ideal electrodes: any wire whose $xy$-projection crosses $x = 0$ or $x = L$ is connected to the corresponding electrode regardless of its $z$-height.
 This choice isolates the effect of stacking on \emph{internal} network connectivity from electrode geometry, and ensures that any change in the percolation threshold relative to the 2D case is attributable solely to the reduced contact density within the bulk of the network.
+To see why this is the case, consider firstly that the percolation threshold is a bulk property defined in the thermodynamic limit and independent of the boundary condition~\cite{StaufferAharony2018, Ziff1992, HoviAharony1996}.
+Any difference acts only on wires within $\sim l$ of the electrodes, a fraction $\sim l/L$ that vanishes as $L\to\infty$.
+Since the thresholds are obtained by extrapolation (Eq.~\eqref{eq:Nc_convergence}), the boundary effect is absorbed into the non-universal correction amplitude $b_0$.
+Secondly, the ideal electrode is moreover the physically faithful choice and preserves the 2D boundary connectivity: in the $xy$-projection, the widthless 2D boundary sticks connect to any wire crossing the edge, and the ideal electrode reproduces exactly this rule regardless of $z$-height, mirroring a macroscopic metallic contact that grabs any wire reaching it and is not itself deposited.
+Extending the segmented sticks literally into Q3D would instead place the boundary in the stacking hierarchy, allowing electrode wires to be lifted away --- a potentially unphysical boundary-only perturbation.
+We retain the segmented boundary in 2D solely to reproduce the setup of Li and Zhang~\cite{LiZhang2009} for validation.

 All other aspects of the simulation --- random placement, subcell-based intersection testing, union-find cluster tracking, Poisson convolution, and $N_c$ extraction --- are identical to the 2D procedure described above.